I. Introduction and Purpose

 3. New information has become available since the initial conference or hearing which would have significantly altered its results.

-In most cases, the Dean of Students (or Dean of Student Development, when applicable) will only review written appeal requests, the case file, and written findings from a Disciplinary Conference or Hearing Board.
-All sanctions assessed from a disciplinary conference or hearing board will remain in effect during the appeal period and process, until such time as they are reversed or modified.
+In most cases, the Dean of Students will only review written appeal requests, the case file, and written findings from a Conduct Conference or Hearing Board.
+All sanctions assessed from a conduct conference or hearing board will remain in effect during the appeal period and process, until such time as they are reversed or modified.

-Following review of the appeal request, the Dean of Students (or Dean of Student Development, when applicable) may elect to void the decision, uphold the decision, alter the sanctions, or return the case to the Board or Officer for further consideration.
-The decision of the Dean of Students (or Dean of Student Development, when applicable) in all appeal reviews will be final.
+Following review of the appeal request, the Dean of Students may elect to void the decision, uphold the decision, alter the sanctions, or return the case to the Board or Officer for further consideration.
+The decision of the Dean of Students in all appeal reviews will be final.

 XIV.
 Maintenance of Records